 The DFI seeks candidates who are committed to improving their capacity to exercise the leadership required to create new forms, and reinvigorate existing forms, of Jewish expression.
 Though a deep understanding of Judaism and Israel is critical for effective North American Jewish Leadership and indeed is a central goal of the Fellowship, the DFI is not best suited to those who are primarily seeking to explore their relationship to either.
 Those who are interested in primarily learning about Judaism and/or Israel should visit http://www.masaisrael.org/find-program.

 Non-American/Non-Canadian citizens may be eligible for the DFI -- with prior approval of the DFI Director.
-Candidates must be/have been residents of the US, having graduated from an American high school, and must intend to reside permanently in the US.
-Non-American/Non-Canadian citizens interested in receiving approval for application should contact email@example.com.
+Candidates must be/have been residents of the US, having graduated from an American high school and/or an American college/university, and must intend to reside permanently in the US.
+Non-American/Non-Canadian citizens interested in receiving approval for application should contact firstname.lastname@example.org.

 As the purpose of the Dorot Fellowship relates to the American Jewish landscape, candidates who do not intend to reside in North America are not eligible.